 University of Toronto ID Card and Email

-Starting June 2017, obtain your University of Toronto ID card - your 'Tcard' - from the Tcard office located in the Koffler Student Centre.
+Starting June 2019, obtain your University of Toronto ID card - your 'Tcard' - from the Tcard office located in the Koffler Student Centre.
 Please bring your letter of acceptance and proper documentation (visit the Tcard office website for a list of appropriate documentation) with you when obtaining your T Card.
-In addition to regular hours, the Tcard Office will be open select Saturdays in the summer.

 Your UTORid and university email account will be given to you after you obtain your Tcard.
 You will need your UTORid account to use any and all resources at the University of Toronto.
 Your @mail.utoronto.ca email address will be the main source of communication between you and the University of Toronto.
 You must add this new email to your ACORN account and delete any other email address you currently have on ACORN.

-FLC is designed to improve the transition for students from high school to university.
-It will provide first-year students with the opportunity to meet classmates, develop friendships, form study groups, and develop academic and personal skills.
+The First-Year LearningCommunities (FLC) Program in the Faculty of Arts and Science is designed to improve the transitional experience for first-year students.
+FLCs provide first-year students with the opportunity to meet classmates, develop friendships, form study groups, and develop academic and personal skills.
+FLCs also introduce students to the resources, opportunities,culture, and benefit of the campus and its surrounding community.

-Applications for FLC will be available mid-June.
+There is no cost to participate.
+Applications for FLC will be available early June.
 Space is limited so apply early.

 Commuter Orientation: All incoming Vic commuter students are invited to attend Commuter Orientation in August.